 11/ Waddle with the Penguins at Boulder Beach, South Africa

 No need to visit Antartica to see an abundance of Penguins waddling.
 You can find these interesting creatures in South Africa nestled between Simon’s Town and Cape Point at Boulders Beach.
 The beach is accessible to swim in as well as viewing the penguins, however, the majority of the penguins are found at Foxy’s beach, a short walk along the Willis Walk boardwalk.
 Be prepared to block your noses at times, it can be quite smelly and the water is rather chilly!

 Table Mountain is the most iconic landmark in Cape Town.
 The mountain can be seen from anywhere in the city and can either be reached via hiking or by cable car.
 Alternatively, you can combine the two and hike up and take the cable car down (recommended).
 From the top, enjoy the sweeping views of the coastline, neighbourhoods and city.
 Be sure to follow the correct path (The Platteklip Gorge) to reach the top for the most direct route.
 Note: The beginning of the hike is not at the cable car station.

 13/ Hit the Idyllic Beaches

 Africa is home to some of the world’s most picturesque beaches.
 From the beaches in Cape Town to the coast of Mozambique.
 The blue turquoise, clean waters with soft sand and calm waters are perfect for any vacationer.
-Grab a surfboard and learn to surf at Jeffreys Bay, sip of cocktail on the island of Zanzibar or head out diving in beautiful waters of Mozambique.
-If we had it our way, the Seychelles would be next on our list!
+Grab a surfboard and learn to surf at Jeffreys Bay, sip a cocktail on the island of Zanzibar or head out diving in beautiful waters of Mozambique.
+If we had it our way, Seychelles would be next on our list!
 Oh, what heaven!

 14/ Go Diving with Great White Sharks, South Africa